MonoCab VRT Rapid Transit System

 • Small individual, automatically controlled cars instead of multi-car trains with drivers.

-• Four times faster (100 km/h) than light rail.
+• Four times faster (100 km/h, 60 mph) than trams.

 • No intermediate stops in your journey.